Arithmetic-Power-Geometry/WormholeLab/README.md

 Every investigation begins before the telescope.

-Choose a control or wormhole-type geometry, vary its parameters, and inspect the implemented geometric diagnostics, including horizon, throat, flare-out, and finite-redshift conditions where applicable.
+Choose a control or wormhole-type geometry, vary its parameters, and inspect implemented geometric diagnostics such as horizon, throat, flare-out, and finite-redshift conditions where applicable.

 **The question:**
 *Is the proposed geometry internally meaningful before we ask what it might look like?*